-Operated as a remote processor terminal, the 1800 system (equipped with a synchronous communications adapter in an 1826 Data Adapter Unit) can communicate with a System/370 over common-carrier-provided facilities or over privately owned facilities.
-The 1800 communicates with System/370 usually by way of a 2701 Data Adapter Unit or 2703 Transmission Control.
-Data communications are half-duplex and are transmitted at 600, 1200, 2000, 2400, or 4800 bits per second, the rate depending on what communications facilities are used.
+Operated as a remote processor terminal, the 1800 system (with a synchronous communications adapter in an 1826 Data Adapter Unit) can communicate with a System/370 over common-carrier facilities or over privately owned facilities.
+The 1800 communicates with System/370 by way of the 2701 Data Adapter Unit.
+Data communications are half-duplex and are transmitted at 600, 1200, 2000, 2400, or 4800 bits per second, depending on what communications facilities are used.
 Common-carrier service for these communications may be either half-duplex or duplex.